SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 Your expectations fundamentally need to change if switching to Agile is going to work.

 Your goals will be to facilitate the team and the individuals in it.
 You'll need not just avoid being an obstacle for them, but also to eliminate obstacles where you can.
-For example, if the team's presence is needed in a meeting only so they can update others, you can attend that meeting on their behalf to maximize the amount of time the team can be working.

 Leading up to and during this change is probably where your role will be the most important of any member on a team.